-- 25 years of age; or - 24 years of age and has not been enrolled as a full-time student during the past 16 months; or - already holds a baccalaureate degree and seeks additional undergraduate study; or - has assumed major responsibilities and commitments of adulthood.
+- is at least 25 years of age; or - is at least 24 years of age and has not been enrolled as a full-time student during the past 16 months; or - already holds a baccalaureate degree and seeks additional undergraduate study; or - has assumed major responsibilities and commitments of adulthood.
 Evidence of this situation includes independence from parents, family obligations, and/or full-time work experience.
-Students may be classified as continuing studies students under this last criterion only by approval of the Provost and Vice President for Academic Affairs or her/his designee.
+Students may be classified as continuing studies students under this last criterion only by approval of the Provost or her/his designee.
 Requests for this classification must be made in writing by the student and must provide appropriate documentation to support the request.